-In this section, we discuss how the MySQL privilege system works in relation to MySQL Cluster and the implications of this for keeping a MySQL Cluster secure.
+In this section, we discuss how the MySQL privilege system works in relation to NDB Cluster and the implications of this for keeping an NDB Cluster secure.

-Standard MySQL privileges apply to MySQL Cluster tables.
+Standard MySQL privileges apply to NDB Cluster tables.
 This

 includes all MySQL privilege types